awaik/flutter_keyboard_size/README.md

 BUT, in case of complicated widgets tree, it doesn't work.
 So, every time we have to mutate the keyboard size down to the widget tree.

-This package is the simple but useful provider that gives all info about keyboard in one place in any widget down the tree.
+This package is a straightforward and convenient provider that helps get info about: keyboard height, is it open or not, set bool value is screen small or not.

 ![Showcase|100x100, 10%](example/lib/animated_example_screen.gif)